somewhatabstract/ancesdir/.changeset/young-buckets-cross.md

 "ancesdir": minor
 ---

-NEW `clearCache` function - clears the entire cache
+NEW: Added `clearCache` function - clears the entire cache